sahilphule/devops-templates/documentation/terraform/aws/eks-terraform/eks-terraform.md

 > We need to only create *providers.tf*, *main.tf*, *outputs.tf*, & *locals.tf* file.
 Other files are generated while initiating terraform.

 3. Create a *providers.tf* file inside the above-created directory.
-4. Inside the *provider.tf* file, define the following:
+4. Inside it, define the following:
     - terraform
       - required_providers
     - provider